notapipeline/bwv/README.md

 `bwv` is a small helper application for serving Bitwarden secrets over HTTP(S).

-I created this application to primarily serve Hashicorp Vault unseal keys from my desktop over HTTP(S) to feed inside a local 3-node kubernetes cluster.
-See the example at the end of this document for how this may be implemented to auto-unseal Hashicorp Vault.

 > Note.
-> Much of the bitwarden API and cryptography functionality is drawn from the `bitw` application (https://github.com/mvdan/bitw)
+> Much of the bitwarden API and cryptography functionality is drawn from the
-> however there is no association between the two applications and any issues found with this repo should be reported here.
+> `bitw` application (https://github.com/mvdan/bitw) however there is no
+> association between the two applications and any issues found with this repo
+> should be reported here.
+>

-> Due to the integrations with KWallet, Libsecret and SystemD, this application only works on the Linux platform today.
+> Due to the integrations with KWallet, Libsecret and SystemD, this application
+> only works on the Linux platform today.
+>
-> If someone knows how to integrate similar functionality on other platforms, I would welcome pull requests.
+> If someone knows how to integrate similar functionality on other platforms,
+> I would welcome pull requests.

+---
+**Disclaimer**

+I am not a cryptographer, nor do I make any such claim to being one; neither am I affiliated with Bitwarden in any way.

+This code is a personal project to wrap the Bitwarden API and present secrets for use inside my environment but I am not responsible for the cryptographic functions used to encrypt secrets other than the wrappers you find in this library and application.
+If you have questions or concerns regarding how secrets are encrypted, please discuss these with with Bitwarden directly.

+Whilst every effort is taken to ensure this application handles secrets in a secure manner during its normal operation, including locking memory and ensuring decrypted secrets are kept in memory for the minimal amount of time, certain functionality provided as part of this application offers the opportinity for secrets to be leaked and should thus be used with caution.

+This is no different than any other API or wallet service and the authentication for the API can (and should) be tied to a wallet service ensuring access to the server is not available for users outside of your own current session.
+---

 ## Configuration
 To configure `bwv` to access your Bitwarden account details, you may do this in a number of ways:

-Environment, kwallet and libsecrets all require the following attributes to be set exactly as seen.
+- Environment
+- kwallet
+- libsecrets

 In all instances, `BW_CLIENTID` and `BW_CLIENTSECRET` are optional but recommended to prevent continuous prompting for 2fa

 ```
 BW_CLIENTID